Sree-vathsan/PXDropDown/README.markdown

 Twitter: [@pixelchild](http://twitter.com/pixelchild)

 PXDropDown is a lightweight jQuery plugin to replace the standard browsers select box / drop down list client side.
 It does not remove the original select box and keeps the select values in sync.
-So it will not behave as expected with your server side code.
+So it will behave as expected with your server side code.

 Features:
 --------------
 * Simple to setup and use
-* Works worth server side code
+* Works with your  server side code
 * Lots of API options
 * Falls back to html if javascript disabled